Motivic invariant of real polynomial functions and Newton polyhedron: Arc spaces and Newton polyhedron s

 \end{thm}

-\begin{rem} That decomposition of the measure of the arc spaces into two sums is motivated by the difference between arcs of order $a$ that directly contribute to the coefficient of $t^{m_f(a)}$ of the zeta functions and arcs that contribute to coefficient for bigger orders than $m_f(a)$.
-To understand both contribution will be the main step in section \ref{weight} in order to recover the weights of a weighted homogeneous polynomial. \end{rem}
+\begin{rem} This decomposition of the measure of the arc spaces $\mathcal{A}_k(f)$ and $\mathcal A_k^\pm(f)$, where $k\in \mathbb N^*$, into a sum of two terms is motivated by the difference between\coGR{:} \begin{itemize} \item arcs of order $a\in (\mathbb N^*)^n$ that directly contribute to the coefficient of $t^{k}$, i.e. with $k={m_f(a)}$, and \item arcs of order $a\in (\mathbb N^*)^n$ that contribute to a term of order $k>m_f(a)$. \end{itemize} \coGR{Understanding} both contributions will be the main step in section \ref{weight} in order to recover the weights of a weighted homogeneous polynomial from the zeta functions. \end{rem}